-Clap rhythm pattern 1.
+Clap rhythm pattern 1

-Clap rhythm pattern 4.
+Clap rhythm pattern 3

-To get rid of the pause at the end we put a clap in mono, which is constructed out of 5 clap hits and makes it flam longer.
-It appears right after the 4th quater hit as it would connect to the very last anacrusis clap appearing at the very end of the loop.
+For the next step, I’ve added another clap sample (Mono Clap), which is built out of 5 clap hits and makes it flam longer.
+It appears right after the 4th quarter note hit connecting to the very last anacrusis clap appearing at the very end of the loop.